kaiewiggins/kaiewiggins.github.io/_posts/2025-07-09-Authors-Note-Geosapiology.md

 Not all of the things, and not all at once.
 But something, sometimes.

-I was raised to believe that good deeds should be done quietly, essentially in secret, but in the interests of integrity and transparency, I will share that I have been donating in excess of a tenth of my gross income since 2023 to Gazan mutual aid, Islamic Relief, Crips for eSims for Gaza, and Médecins Sans Frontières, along with in-kind donations to Kidlit4Ceasefire and local campaigns.
+I was raised to believe that good deeds should be done quietly, essentially in secret.
+But, in the interests of integrity and transparency, I will share that I have been donating in excess of a tenth of my gross income since 2023 to Gazan mutual aid, Islamic Relief, Crips for eSims for Gaza, and Médecins Sans Frontières, along with in-kind donations to Kidlit4Ceasefire and local campaigns.
 (Given the scope of my overall employment, this equates to well over 100% of funds earned by publishing.)

 I recommend all of the listed organizations.
-[Writer Molly Shah's list of vetted Palestinian mutual aid fundraisers](https://bsky.app/profile/mommunism.bsky.social/post/3l5xfyydef52s) is also a fantastic resource.
+[Writer Molly Shah's list of vetted Palestinian mutual aid fundraisers](https://bsky.app/profile/mommunism.bsky.social/post/3l5xend3agh27) is also a fantastic resource.

 I've gone to rallies/marches/memorial walks.
 I've worn kuffiyeh and tatreez and CeasefireNow! buttons and Peace4Palestine! stickers to teach (along with a mask—disability justice matters, none of us are free until we're all free!)
 I've written emails and postcards and signed letters and petitions.
+I've had IRL conversations and been the awkward buzzkill who reminds everyone about difficult realities, and used my platforms on and offline to signal-boost, organize, affirm, and motivate.

+Was it enough?
+Never.
+There is more need.
+There are more causes.
+But it was all I could do—and I'll keep doing all I can do.

 I know the need is overwhelming.
 You can't save the world.
 I can't either.
 We can't engage with everything all at once, all the time—at least not individually.
 But together, bit by bit, based on our individual abilities and capacities, we can make a difference.
+You're not alone.
+Be brave.
+Don't give up.
+Pick one thing.
+Start small.

+Just start.

 Finally: Free Palestine.
 Free *all* occupied and oppressed peoples.
 Freedom, dignity, safety for all peoples, everywhere.
 Land back, from Turtle Island to Palestine.